bspeice/speice.io/_posts/2020-07-24-isomorphic-apps copy.md

     `wasm-bindgen` or `wasm-pack`.
 - Comparisons to Typescript and Neon
   - Is there a development or performance benefit that comes from using Rust instead of Typescript?
-    WASM might execute faster, but Rust might be more tedious to develop.
-It would be useful to port an existing (small) application to Rust and see what the differences are.
-That said, while benchmarking WASM vs. Javascript is at least theoretically possible to do in a systematic manner, evaluating the developer experience is like a case-by-case determination.
+    Took some time to learn Typescript since the last post, and while it's possible that WASM might execute faster, I'm not sure that Rust offers enough of a benefit to justify the significantly more complex setup.
+It would be useful to port an existing (small) application to Rust so that other developers can see a representative example of each and make a decision for themselves.
   - Instead of embedding Rust in Electron by way of WASM, [Neon] can be used to develop extensions that run natively and are "glued" to Electron via Javascript.
 Further investigation to clarify the pros/cons of each approach would be helpful; are there situations in which WASM offers